JosephPJordan/doc-demo/README.md

  - [Configuration Example](#configuration-example)

 ## Introduction
 This solution uses a CloudFormation Template to launch a single NIC deployment a BIG-IP VE in an Amazon Virtual Private Cloud, using PAYG (pay as you go) hourly licensing.
+This is a typo.

 This is an *existing stack* template, meaning the networking infrastructure MUST be available prior to deploying.
 See the Template Parameters Section for required networking objects.
 See the *production stack* directory for additional deployment options.